Child Protective Investigations

 When appropriate, we can help you comply with the services and assistance offered by the investigator.

-The attorneys at Sammis Law Firm represents parents accused of child abuse or neglect.
+The attorneys at Sammis Law Firm represent parents accused of child abuse or neglect.
 We can help you protect your rights as you protect your family against a false accusation.

 “False Abuse Report” Against a Parent or Caregiver

-If someone knowingly makes a false report about abuse or neglect, then law enforcement may be notified and that person can be charged with a crime in some circumstances.
+If someone knowingly makes a false report about abuse or neglect, law enforcement may be notified.
+Although making a false report is a crime, it is rarely prosecuted because such allegations are difficult to prove in court.

 Your best defense against a false allegation of child abuse or neglect is retaining an experienced criminal defense attorney who can help you at each stage of the case.